 Fortunately, there are many opportunities to contribute to a retirement savings account.
 If your employer offers a workplace savings plan, that is the first place to start.
 But many Americans are unaware that they can contribute to both a workplace savings plan and an IRA.
 Therefore, if you have not contributed to an IRA before, now may be the time to consider doing so.

-The one-two punch of a workplace savings plan and an IRA will allow you to sock away more money for retirement.
-Add the benefits of an automatic savings plan, and you may be well on your way to accumulating the savings you will need to cover your expenses during your retirement years.
-Here are three simple ways to help you rev up your retirement savings strategy:
+The 1-2 punch of a workplace savings plan and an IRA will allow you to sock away more money for retirement.
+Add the benefits of an automatic investment plan, and you may be well on your way to accumulating the savings you will need to cover expenses during your retirement years.
+Here are 3 simple ways to help you rev up your retirement savings strategy:

 1. Start with your workplace savings plan